knative/docs/docs/eventing/flows/sequence/sequence-with-broker-trigger/README.md

 ```

-Change `default` namespace below to create the service and trigger in the namespace
+Change `default` namespace to create the service and trigger in the namespace
-where you have configured your broker.
+where you have configured your broker by running the command:

 ```bash
 kubectl -n default create -f ./display-trigger.yaml